eurocontrol-asu/open_alaqs/documents/USER_GUIDE.md

 This section describes the initial steps required to create an Open-ALAQS study.

 ### [Setup a new study](#setup-a-new-study)
-To create a new project, click on the **CREATE** button in the Open-ALAQS toolbar.
-This action opens a pop-up window named **Create an Open ALAQS project file**, where the user is required to select a **File name** for saving the new study (**.alaqs**).
+To create a new project, click on the `CREATE` button in the Open-ALAQS toolbar.
+This action opens a pop-up window named `Create an Open ALAQS project file`, where the user is required to select a `File name` for saving the new study (`.alaqs`).

-After creating a project, the **ALAQS Project Properties** window opens automatically.
-In this window (tab **Airport**), the user must provide a project name and at least the ICAO code of the airport.
-The remaining fields (airport name, country, latitude, longitude, etc.) will be automatically filled based on the information in the internal database (see **default_airports.csv**).
+After creating a project, the `ALAQS Project Properties` window opens automatically.
+In this window (tab `Airport`), the user must provide a project name and at least the ICAO code of the airport.
+The remaining fields (airport name, country, latitude, longitude, etc.) will be automatically filled based on the information in the internal database (see `default_airports.csv`).
 However, the user can manually edit this default information if needed.

 <p align="center">
   <img src="./../open_alaqs/assets/alaqs-project-properties.PNG" alt="Project Properties 1" width="45%" />
   <img src="./../open_alaqs/assets/alaqs-project-properties2.PNG" alt="Project Properties 2" width="45%" />
 </p>

-The second tab (**Roadways**) contains the settings for calculating road traffic emissions with [COPERT](https://copert.emisia.com/).
+The second tab (`Roadways`) contains the settings for calculating road traffic emissions with [`COPERT`](https://copert.emisia.com/).
 Users are required to specify the average fleet year (values range from 1990 to 2030 in steps of 5) and select a country for country-specific emissions factors(or alternatively EU27).
 It should be noted that the average fleet year should be viewed as a proxy between the average fleet age and the Euro 1, Euro 2, Euro 3, Euro 4, Euro 5, and Euro 6 vehicle emission standards.

-The **ALAQS Project Properties** window, can also be accessed by clicking on the **Setup** button in the Open-ALAQS toolbar.
+The `ALAQS Project Properties` window, can also be accessed by clicking on the `Setup` button in the Open-ALAQS toolbar.

 ### [Open an existing study](#open-an-existing-study)
-To open a previously created project, click on the **OPEN** button in the Open-ALAQS toolbar.
-This action opens a pop-up window (**Open an ALAQS database file**), allowing you to select an existing Open-ALAQS database (**.alaqs**) file.
+To open a previously created project, click on the `OPEN` button in the Open-ALAQS toolbar.
+This action opens a pop-up window (`Open an ALAQS database file`), allowing you to select an existing Open-ALAQS database (`.alaqs`) file.

 ### [Import OpenStreetMap data](#import-openstreetmap-data)
 An additional functionality is added to Open-ALAQS to facilitate the creation of emission sources based on the geographic data (roads, buildings, points of interest, and more) provided by OpenStreetMap.